mlsanigeria/AI-Hacktober-MLSA/README.md

 ## 🥇 Prizes

-We have exciting prizes for our top contributors, including LinkedIn vouchers and more.
+We have exciting prizes for our top contributors, including LinkedIn Premium vouchers and more.
 Your contributions could earn you valuable rewards and recognition within the community.

 ## 💬 Get in Touch